 How Long Does it Take to Build a House?

 One of the most common questions we get asked by potential home builders is “how long will it take?”
 Depending on the design and complexity of the house, the construction process for your home could take anywhere from 4-12 months – not including the land purchasing and design period - although there are a number of elements that may impact this.
 Here’s a look at some of the factors that come into play when building a house and what time-frame you can expect when building your own home.
+That is why as your Bundaberg builders we take the stress out as much as possible by offering you better than industry standard build guarantees.

 Site Preparation & Foundation